pssst/pssst/README.md

 ### Create

 Creates a new empty box for the user.
-The box names `box`, `key` and `list` are restricted because of protocol usage.
+The box name `box`, `key` and `list` are restricted because of their protocol usage.

 #### Request